Lionel Messi: Reception

 Messi is widely regarded as one of the two best players of his generation, alongside Portuguese forward Cristiano Ronaldo.
 He is also considered one of the greatest footballers in the history of the sport.
 In 2025, he was named the All Time Men's World Best Player by the IFFHS.

 A prodigious talent as a teenager, Messi established himself among the world's best players before age 20.
-Shortly after teammate Ronaldinho won the 2005 Ballon d'Or, he commented, "I'm not even the best at Barça" in reference to his 18-year-old protégé.
+After winning the 2005 Ballon d'Or, Messi's teammate Ronaldinho remarked, "I'm not even the best at Barça" in reference to the 18-year-old Messi.
 Four years later, after Messi won his first Ballon d'Or by a record margin, the public debate regarding his qualities as a player moved beyond his status in contemporary football to the possibility that he was one of the greatest players in history.
-An early proponent was his then-Barcelona manager Pep Guardiola, who, as early as August 2009, declared Messi to be the best player he had ever seen.
+(Note: Attributed to multiple references:) An early proponent was his then-Barcelona manager Pep Guardiola, who, as early as August 2009, described Messi as the best player he had ever seen and would ever see.
 In the following years, this opinion gained greater acceptance among pundits, managers, former and current players.
-By the end of Barça's second treble-winning season, the view of Messi as one of the greatest footballers of all time had become the apparent view among many fans and pundits in continental Europe.
+By the end of Barcelona's second treble-winning season, the perception of Messi as one of the greatest footballers of all time had become the apparent view among many fans and pundits in continental Europe.

+Many of Messi's teammates at Barcelona and Argentina have publicly marveled over his talent, including Thierry Henry, Zlatan Ibrahimović, Neymar, Luis Suárez, Xavi, Ángel Di María and Javier Mascherano.
+(Note: Attributed to multiple references:) Superstar peers Thomas Müller, Eden Hazard, Wayne Rooney, David Beckham and Didier Drogba have lauded Messi as the greatest player of all time, or the best of his generation.
+(Note: Attributed to multiple references:) Longtime Real Madrid rivals Luka Modrić and Sergio Ramos have both proclaimed Messi the best player in history.
+Messi was a childhood idol for Jamal Musiala, Lamine Yamal, Cole Palmer, Estêvão Willian, Julián Alvarez and Enzo Fernández.
+(Note: Attributed to multiple references:)

-Messi would receive dismissals by critics throughout his career based on the fact that he had not won an international tournament at senior level with Argentina.
-However, his subsequent victories in the 2021 Copa América and the 2022 FIFA World Cup resulted in him finally winning every top tier trophy at both the club and country levels, an achievement that many pundits felt cemented Messi's legacy.
+Messi received dismissals by critics throughout his career because he had not won an international tournament at the senior level with Argentina.
+(Note: Attributed to multiple references:) However, his subsequent victories in the 2021 Copa América and the 2022 FIFA World Cup resulted in him finally winning every top tier trophy at both the club and country levels, an achievement that many pundits felt cemented Messi's legacy.